Steem-FOSSbot/steem-fossbot-voter/docs/ethos.md

 #### 5. No tracking or data retention of any kind

 We take the idea of Do Not Track seriously.
-There is no social media login, no analyitcs platform, nothing.
+There is no social media login, no analytics platform, nothing.
 You can deploy the server to Heroku without so much as a whisper to us.

 However, of course we have no control over if and how third parties may track you.
 We are developing the local install support soon so you can stay completely away from third party services, except NPM.
 As mentioned above, we do not even use CDNs.